Osvajorge/ds-platzi/professional_python/README.md

 # Professional Python

-This repository is a collection of Python code and examples based on the Intermediate Python Course [Intermediate Python course](https://platzi.com/cursos/python/) by Platzi and the [Scientific Python course](https://www.freecodecamp.org/learn/scientific-computing-with-python/) by FreecodeCamp.
-The repository includes the following topics:

-# Professional Python

 This repository is a collection of Python code and examples based on the professional Python Course [Intermediate Python course](https://platzi.com/cursos/python/) by Platzi and the [Scientific Python course](https://www.freecodecamp.org/learn/scientific-computing-with-python/) by FreecodeCamp.
 The repository includes the following topics: